 Air Force pilots flew the F4D, no doubt with an eye to assessing its strengths and weaknesses.
 It did have weaknesses, significant ones, with lists of flight restrictions placarded in the cockpit to make sure pilots didn't forget them.
 Along with its agility came a degree of instability, particularly in the critical transonic speed range.
 That doesn't seem too surprising given the aircraft's aspect in the top view, which suggests some of the aerodynamic features of a pancake; it also had a steep glide ratio, being described as a "lead sled".

 One pilot said the Ford's handling "bordered on the bizarre."
-In fact, there were some test pilots who despised the F4D and felt it should have never been accepted into operational service.
-This appears to have been a minority opinion, but even the Ford's admirers admitted its instability made it a handful for a relatively inexperienced pilot.
+In fact, there were some test pilots who despised the F4D, and felt it should have never been accepted into operational service.
+That appears to have been a minority opinion, but even the Ford's admirers admitted its instability made it a handful for a relatively inexperienced pilot.
 Skilled pilots who liked the machine also found it tiring to fly for long distances, since keeping it on the level was a continuous balancing act.
-Of course, modern digital fly-by-wire flight control systems would have tamed the Skyray, even exploited its instability to optimize maneuverability, but such technology was all but unimaginable in the Ford's day.
+Of course, modern digital fly-by-wire flight control systems would have tamed the Skyray, even exploited its instability to optimize maneuverability -- but such technology was all but unimaginable in the Ford's day.

-The F4D-1 had a high angle of attack (AOA) on its critical carrier approach, but pilots claimed the forward visibility was excellent and the view was not such a problem.
+The F4D-1 had a high angle of attack (AOA) on its critical carrier approach; however, pilots claimed the forward view was excellent, not such a problem.
 On the other side of the coin, one pilot who didn't like the thing pointed out that the tailfin would be masked out by the wing at high AOA, reducing the aircraft's controllability still further, with low speed flight amounting to "a series of wallowing, half-roll, half-sideslip maneuvers that made the bird look drunk."
 Another Skyray pilot commented on watching one of his colleagues make "seven unsuccessful passes at the deck.
-We thought we might have to shoot him down, but on the eighth attempt he landed."
+We thought we might have to shoot him down, but on the eighth attempt, he landed."

 The F4D's range left something to be desired -- it was always flown with external tanks -- and the reliability of its subsystems was poor.
 For example, although pilots praised the radar, it tended to be out to lunch a good part of the time.
 One pilot observed: "It had a good many things in the cockpit that never worked and indeed could not be maintained ... this was typical of the analog era.
 Now when you step into an F-18, everything works nearly all the time."
 In addition, although the landing gear was very solid, the airframe itself was a fairly high-maintenance item.